Inside squalid house where disabled man was enslaved and starved by wife and carer

 Tom Somerset-How, who has cerebral palsy, was forced to lie in his own urine and went weeks without being washed

-A vulnerable disabled man was made to live in squalid conditions at the hands of his wife and his carer, as they intentionally neglected him to take drugs and plan nights away.
+A vulnerable disabled man was made to live in squalid conditions at the hands of his wife and his carer, as they neglected him to take drugs and plan nights away.

 Tom Somerset-How, 40, who has cerebral palsy and uses an electric wheelchair, had been treated “like a cow” and was forced to remain in bed, often lying in his own urine and faeces without adequate food.